 My current project, “Producing Astrophotographic Knowledge: On the Application of Glass Plate Photography at Dutch Observatories, 1900 – 1950”, investigates the material history of astrophotography at the Leiden Observatory, the Kapteyn Laboratory in Groningen, and the Astronomical Institute in Amsterdam.
-I trace the entire astrophotographic process – including how photographic plates were taken, stored, transported, measured, and reduced – and highlight the labour involved in these steps.
+This research was initiated when I started as postdoctoral researcher at the University of Regensburg in the DFG project `Astronomy’s Glass Archive: Photographic Practices at the Observatory, 1850-1950’.
+In this research, I trace the entire astrophotographic process – including how photographic plates were taken, stored, transported, measured, and reduced – and highlight the labour involved in these steps.
 Moveover, since the majority of the plates measured and reduced in the Netherlands were taken abroad, I also explore how the Dutch observatories attempted and sometimes failed to set up collaborations with colonial observatories in the Global South.

 My PhD research was conducted at the University of Amsterdam, for which I investigated the scientific research of the influential Marxist and astronomer Anton Pannekoek.
 During this research, I focused on Pannekoek’s implementation of astrophotography, the epistemic virtues he pursued in his research, and the relation between his scientific methodology and his political philosophy.
 I have also taught various classes, including the graduate course Philosophy of Science and the undergraduate course History and Philosophy of Science at the University of Amsterdam, and the undergraduate course History of Modern Physics at Utrecht University.